By Francis Anthony T. Valentin,

 Special Features Assistant Editor

 ROBINSONS LAND Corp.
 (RLC) recently held a topping-off ceremony for one of its newest structures, the Zeta Tower, situated near the busy intersection of E. Rodriguez, Jr. Avenue (C-5) and Ortigas Avenue in Quezon City.
-With a total floor area of 34,517.70 square meters (sq.m.), the 20-storey edifice will primarily have information technology and business process management (IT-BPM) firms for its tenants.
+With a total floor area of 34,517.70 square meters (sq. m.), the 20-storey edifice will primarily have information technology and business process management (IT-BPM) firms as its tenants.

 Exxa and Zeta are the second and third towers to be constructed within the Philippine Economic Zone Authority-accredited (PEZA) Bridgetowne IT park, an eight-hectare development in Barangay Ugong Norte.
 They were preceded by Tera, which is also 20-storey high.
 A fourth building, named Giga, is already under construction.
 RLC General Manager for the Office Buildings Division Faraday D. Go said during the topping-off ceremony that there are three more towers in the pipeline.